Balance Custody API

 Your request now requires the following headers:

-- this header should always be set toapplication/json
+• Content-Type - this header should always be set to application/json for this API

 Examples